Democratic Workers Party

 The Democratic Workers Party was a United States Marxist–Leninist party based in California headed by former professor Marlene Dixon, lasting from 1974–1987.
 One member, Janja Lalich, later became a widely cited researcher on cults.
-She characterized the DWP as a political cult with Dixon serving as its charismatic leader.
+Lalich characterized the DWP as a political cult with Dixon serving as its charismatic leader.
+She estimated that the Democratic Workers Party at one point had 125-150 full-time members and 300-1,000 members with various degrees of affiliation.

 Marlene Dixon

-Marlene Dixon had earned a Ph.D at the University of California, Los Angeles in the mid-1960s.
+Marlene Dixon had earned a Ph.D. at the University of California, Los Angeles, in the mid-1960s.
 She taught sociology at the University of Chicago and then McGill University in Montreal, Quebec, Canada.
 She was an admirer of the works of Robert Jay Lifton, Immanuel Wallerstein and Andre Gunder Frank, but as the party began to unravel in 1984 she criticized the latter two as anti-communists.

 In November 1968, while a professor at the University of Chicago, Dixon participated in a political demonstration, and two months later when her contract renewal came up, the university's sociology department voted unanimously not to rehire her.
 The student movement on campus saw this as a politically motivated decision, and a "Committee of 75" was formed which published an open letter demanding Dixon be rehired, as well as students being given an equal say in the hiring and firing of professors.
 Tensions escalated, and on January 30, a group of 400 students occupied the university's administration building in what would be a thirteen-day sit-in.
 The university administration responded with suspension of 58 students, including at least one member of Students for a Democratic Society (SDS).
 While nominally in support of Dixon, students used the sit-in as an opportunity to air many grievances against the university: its lack of opposition to the Vietnam War, its weak support for the women's movement and the hiring of female professors, and its spearheading of "urban renewal" and early gentrification efforts in Chicago.
 As a result of the protests, Dixon gained a large following.
 A statement on the University of Chicago sit-in for Marlene Dixon was included in the 1970 anthology Sisterhood is Powerful: An Anthology of Writings From The Women's Liberation Movement, edited by Robin Morgan.

 While serving at McGill University she once again built up a following among students, and began organizing meetings with them.
 Relations between her and the staff of McGill University had begun falling in the early 1970s, and by 1974 she had decided to stop teaching.
 By the time of the formation of the DWP she was politically a Marxist feminist with Maoist sympathies, also a proponent of gay liberation and anti-racism.